If you’re looking to instantly boost your home gym game, investing in a stair climber machine is one of the quickest ways to do just that.

 The Jacobs Ladder brand is known for their ladder climbing systems (go figure), but with The Stairway GTL, they’ve entered the realm of good ol’ fashioned stair climbing.

-The stairs on the GTL are 8″ high and 9″ deep, closely resembling the stairs you’d see in your own home.
-The frame is heavy-duty, powder coated steel (as are the steps) which allow this machine to hold folks weighing up to 350 lb.
+The stairs on the GTL are 8″ high and 9″ deep, closely resembling the stairs you’d see in your own home and the frame is heavy-duty, powder coated steel (as are the steps) which allow this machine to hold folks weighing up to 350 lb.